shjala/eve-api/README_nestedapp.md

 nestedappinstancemetrics defines an interface for an http webserver inside of a 'runtime' on EVE which returns metric data to EVE for containers or groups of containers which reside in the runtime.
-This runtime can be a VM and is expected to be running inside an EVE AppInstance.
+This runtime can be a VM and is expected to be running inside an EVE AppInstance and identified by the eve-api config where AppInstanceConfig.runtime_type!=APP_RUNTIME_TYPE_UNSPECIFIED.
 The server listens on the address defined by CollectStatsIPAddr in app instance config, this address will be on an airgapped local network instance with no external access outside of EVE.
 The consumer of this